Kresy Family group

 On 22 June 1941, Germany launched Operation Barbarossa by invading eastern Poland, the Kresy, with an attack on the Soviet occupation forces stationed there.
 Whilst it turned out to be the ‘invasion too far’ that would lead to Germany’s ultimate defeat four years later, it proved to be the salvation for and of many of the Polish exiles.

-Amongst the requirements of the Sikorski-Mayski agreement, an agreement which was not without its disputes, and lengthy negotiations, Poland would collaborate in the common fight against Germany, a Polish army would be formed on Soviet soil or be transported elsewhere, if that was considered more desirable, all Polish military and political prisoners were to be freed, and Polish civilian deportees were to be released.
+Amongst the requirements of the Sikorski-Mayski agreement, an agreement which was not without its disputes, and lengthy negotiations, Poland would collaborate in the common fight against Germany, a Polish army would be formed on Soviet soil or be transported elsewhere, if that was considered more desirable, all Polish military and political prisoners were to be freed, and Polish civilian deportees were also to be released.

 The Sikorski-Mayski pact was followed by other important agreements, including the opportunity for Polish citizens in the Soviet Union, both men and women, to volunteer for the Polish Army.